 Test vehicle requirements

-You must bring a safe, suitable vehicle to use for your practical driving test.
+You must bring a safe, suitable clean vehicle to use for your practical driving test.
 You will only be allowed to take your test if:

 - your vehicle is currently registered (registration number required)